TolikPylypchuk/SharpHook/docs/index.md

 # SharpHook

 A library which provides a cross-platform global keyboard and mouse hook for .NET.
-It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as a higher-level interface and classes to work with it.
+It is a thin wrapper of [libuiohook](https://github.com/kwhat/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 You can look through the [articles](articles/intro.md) to find out more about this library, or dive into the [API reference](api/index.md).